jwesters/Personal-Writing/Drafts/Weekly Songs.md

 			So we put on a little George Jones and just sang along

 	       It is a simple four chord song but the lyrics make it stand out.
 Check the song out if you haven't heard it but don't see Shooter live.

+	   71. ["Wear It So Well"] (https://open.spotify.com/track/7zobj12CJdA7gfKj5re1Ik?si=0b56aa4d29ea4f14) Far (Water & Solutions).
+The first time I can remember hearing Far it was their cover of Ginuwine's "Pony".
+It was uh... interesting.
+I ended up downloading the album that song was on ("At Night We Live") and really enjoying the rest of the album.
+I went back to listen to their previous albums and this song has always stood out for me.
+There's a point in it where  Jonah Matranga screams "You look like hell" and the vocals distort.
+I love this moment and it gives me goose bumps every time I hear it.

+	   72. ["Dust on the Bottle"] (https://open.spotify.com/track/0Xg68XXMRWzKQvD5S6BFvI?si=79e1f3bf81f9448c) David Lee Murphy (Out With a Bang).
+As I have previously mentioned, I'm not a huge fan of country music.
+I find the patriotism and the "girl left me"/"I got the girl" songs quite trite and predictable.
+That said, this song is one of the "I got the girl" songs but I still love it.
+I have a thing for songs with catchy choruses and this is one of them.
+The lyrics aren't the greatest but the guitar riff is catchy.